ashutoshbw/headless-calendar/README.md

     <h3>What is the default locale used in `headless-calendar`?</h3>
   </summary>

-The default `locale` used here is almost `en-u-nu-latn`.
-It's a bit more explicit.
-It uses the Gregorian Calendar and it is set in stone in `headless-calendar` so you can't alter it by passing a different calendar as unicode extension(e.g. `-u-ca-japanese`).
+The default `locale` used here is `en-u-nu-latn`.
+It uses the Gregorian calendar and it is set in stone in `headless-calendar` so you can't alter it by passing a different calendar as unicode extension(e.g. `en-u-nu-latn-ca-indian`).

-Localization support is made using JavaScript `Intl` API.
+If this hypen seperated strings are new to you see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument) to know more about them.

 </details>